 A candlelit wine bar and charcuterie in the most unlikely of places... a former public toilet right next to Clapham Common tube station.
 Perfect for date night, the tiny venue retains the faded glamour of its original Victorian features, which have been up-cycled into bookable booths.

 An ever-changing wine list encourages experimentation.
-We swapped the Sauvignon for some Gruner Veltliner, an Austrian wine that would go down very well with one of the cheese and charcuterie sharing slates which include such delights as duck salami and brie de meaux.
-With a similar vibe to perhaps the most iconic of all London's underground bars, Gordons on Embankment, you'll need to get there early to be guaranteed a spot.
+We swapped the Sauvignon for some Gruner Veltliner, an Austrian wine that would go down very well with one of the cheese and charcuterie sharing slates which include such delights as venison salami and Cornish brie.
+With a similar vibe to perhaps the most iconic of all London's underground bars, Gordon's Wine Bar on Embankment, you'll need to get there early to be guaranteed a spot.